shuLhan/asciidoctor-go/README.md

 * `version-label`

-Additional metadata provides by this library,
+Additional document attribute provides by this library,

 * `author_names` - list of author full names separated by comma.